The strategies in this post help you on how to solve mailbox exists on-premise and office 365.

 - After removed the license, the account will appear as a mail user in cloud.

 - Now, the mailbox available in on-premise will be migrated to Exchange online and assign the necessary license.

 - Once the mailbox appears ok, perform the mailbox restore request to merge items from the soft-deleted mailbox to the active mailbox.

 Option 2: Delete the Azure Active Directory account

 - As you are aware, exchange online mailbox is associated to an Azure Active Directory account.

 - When the Azure Active Directory account is removed, the mailbox in cloud moved to soft-deleted state.
 It will not appear in the active users list.

 - After sync is complete, the on-premises account will sync to Azure Active Directory again as a mail user.

 - Now, you need to migrate the migrate the on-premises mailbox to Exchange Online and assign the appropriate license.

 - Once it is done, perform the mailbox restore request to merge data from the soft-deleted mailbox to the active mailbox.

-For more information on mailbox exists on-premise and office 365, check Microsoft website.
+For more information on mailbox exists on-premise and office 365, check the Microsoft website.